 Chemical and Engineering News, August 13, 2012, p.
 32. In an article entitled Polymer Healing By Olefin Metathesis, it is announced that a new method has been developed that can heal the cracks that form in certain plastics from use or exposure to stresses.
 It reports a kind of magic glue, that can be introduced into a crack and then when the sides of the crack are pushed together, the broken polymer chains reform as new, long chains right across the crack, healing it as good as new.
-The “glue”, which can work in vanishingly small amounts, is actually a catalyst for a certain kind of reaction that the polymer molecules can undergo to re-polymerize.
+If this could be used in the field for actual plastic parts, as they suffer mechanical stress and crack, they could heal themselves for a longer life.
 This is just preliminary research at the moment.

 Drawbacks so far:

-- The catalyst is based on ruthenium, a rare and expensive metal in the platinum family.
+- The trick is based on ruthenium, a rare and expensive metal in the platinum family.

 - There is no suggestion yet that the plastic part can be dipped into the solution and then compressed to heal all the cracks.

-- The polymer must contain an olefin bond, which so far was only tried with cross-linked polybutadiene (a form of rubber).
-The reaction to be catalyzed is called olefin metathesis.
+- The polymer must contain an olefin (double) bond, which so far was only tried with cross-linked polybutadiene (a form of rubber).

 On the brighter side, many polymers contain olefin bonds and other catalysts may work for other kinds of bonds.
 Not all repairs consist of replacing broken gears or burned out resistors.
 This is repair on a molecular level.
 Stay tuned.

 In 2014, a new way to heal holes and cracks in plastics has been developed, in analogy to the way blood clots.
-Small channels run throughout the plastic filled with monomeric chemicals.
-When the plastic is broken, the channels are opened to react and a gel fills the cracks or holes, then the gel solidifies and the hole is healed.
+Small channels run throughout the plastic filled with monomeric chemicals in long chains.
+When the plastic is broken, the channels are automatically opened to react and a gel fills the cracks or holes, then the gel solidifies and the hole is healed.